Tuneecu – Checking compatibility with your model of bike – How to

 Depending on the make, model, engine and year of your motorbike, Tuneecu requires various interfaces.

 The main interfaces use a 16 pin OBD2 style plug.
 This is familiar among diagnostic systems on cars.
 However most motorbike manufacturers used their own smaller connectors.
 This is why you may need an adaptor to convert from standard 16 pin OBD2 to that particular bike.
 The exception to the rule was Triumph who started using the standard 16 pin diagnostic socket many years ago, so no adaptor was needed.
 However, in recent years motorbikes now also have their own international standard type of diagnostic socket called the Euro5.
+Triumph have also adopted this.
+These are supplied by Lonelec here

 Tuneecu do not sell their own hardware/interfaces.
 They recommend suppliers to do this for customers.
 Lonelec are proudly one of those suppliers.
+Depending on your bike model/year, you will need either a USB cabled KKL interface or a bluetooth interface.
+In some cases both may be needed.

 We have followed the development of this software for many years and worked to provide not only the best hardware in the market but also the best customer service.